DrZainulabdeen/FireAndBlood-CharacterAnalysis/README.md

 This project is to identify the most important characters and relations between characters from the book `Fire and Blood by George R. R. Martin`

+## Research Questions

+1. What are the main characters of this book
+2. How they are related to other characters
+3. How many communities are present in this data

 ## Requirements
 1. For scraping of data
 ```